ZeroDragon/writer/README.md

 A simple write space without distractions or assistants

 ## To Do
+- Add intro and usage helper

-- Add buttons to increase/decrease text size
+- ~~Add buttons to increase/decrease text size~~
 - ~~Add drag and drop support to load files~~
 - ~~Add encription for load and save files~~
 - ~~Add load button to load a saved file~~